californiaCourtRecords.us is a privately owned website that is not owned or operated by any state government agency.

 What Are Felony Traffic Violations In California?

-California operates a three-strikes sentencing law that mandates a 25-year to a life prison sentence for persons that are convicted of three serious felonies.
-California, unlike many states, does not class its felonies in any particular order, but base the punishments for every violation on the specific crime that occurred.
+California operates a three-strikes sentencing law, with a 25-year to life prison sentence for persons convicted of three serious felonies.
+California, unlike many states, does not classify its felonies in any particular order but bases the punishments for every violation on the specific crime that occurred.

 The penalty for being convicted of a traffic felony in California can vary.
 Punishment can include time spent in prison or jail, fines of up to $10,000, or only probation.
-If the penalty is incarceration in prison, a judge will decide if the party will receive one of three terms:
+If the penalty is incarceration in prison, a judge may decide if the party receives one of three terms:

 • A low term